 It was especially exciting when Handsome Hubby was no longer on midnights and could finally join us, and the years when my stepdaughter was with us for Valentine’s Day!

-Since we’ve been doing this for many years, I’ve learned some things about establishing Family Valentine’s Day Traditions.
+Since we’ve been doing this for many years, I’ve learned some things about establishing this Family Night on Valentine’s Day tradition.

 For a couple years as this tradition evolved, I started to put way too much stock in dressing the kids in more formal clothes and cooking an elaborate dinner.
 I eventually had to remind myself how simply this thing we look forward to every February 14th originally began.